mendersoftware/mender-snapshot/README.md

 devices.
 Mender comprises a client running at the embedded device, as well as a server that manages deployments across many devices.

-This repository contains the `mender-snapshot` tool create an snapshot of the current running rootfs partition.
+This repository contains the `mender-snapshot` tool create a snapshot of the current running rootfs partition.
 It is used by the `mender-artifact` tool to generate a "golden image" Artifact based on the current rootfs partition of a given device.